MotionSpell/lldash-srd-packager/Readme.md

 ## Current limitations, legacy, and perspective

-The program is multi-threaded but due to API issues in the old CWI capture/codec.
-Needs to be tested.
+Multi-threaded works on Signals' side but needs to be tested with the CWI libraries.

 The program holds on a specific cwi branch of Signals that contains non-conformant DASH modifications for compatibility with the i2cat GUB software.
 Not needed anymore.